 Jerry Nolan, Editor-in-Chief at Resuscitation Journal, who did not participate in the study but is considered an authority on the subject, said of the research, “Dr. Parnia and his colleagues are to be congratulated on the completion of a fascinating study that will open the door to more extensive research into what happens when we die.”
 (2)

-Consciousness after clinical death or Near death experience “Whether it fades away afterward, we do not know”
+Consciousness after clinical death or Near death experiences “Whether it fades away afterward, we do not know”

 The results revealed that 40% of those who survived a cardiac arrest were aware during the time that they were clinically dead and before their hearts were restarted.
 Dr. Parnia, in the interview, stated: “The evidence thus far suggests that in the first few minutes after death, consciousness is not annihilated.
 Whether it fades away afterward, we do not know, but right after death, consciousness is not lost.
 We know the brain can’t function when the heart has stopped beating.
 But in this case conscious awareness appears to have continued for up to three minutes into the period when the heart wasn’t beating, even though the brain typically shuts down within 20-30 seconds after the heart has stopped.
 This is significant, since it has often been assumed that experiences in relation to death are likely hallucinations or illusions, occurring either before the heart stops or after the heart has been successfully restarted. but not an experience corresponding with ‘real’ events when the heart isn’t beating.
 Furthermore, the detailed recollections of visual awareness, in this case, were consistent with verified events”.